Funds currently open for Application:

 The programme will be open again in 2020.

 Partnership Drugs Initiative (PDI) promotes voluntary sector work with children, young people and families affected by alcohol and or other drugs.
 There are two subcategories to PDI, FRIF (Family Recovery Initiative Fund) and the Substance Misues Challenge Fund.
-Currently FRIF is open and listed above.
+Currently FRIF and the Challenge Fund are open and listed above.

 Social Bite, in partnership with Corra Foundation and The Homeless Network (GHN), have launched The Housing First Scotland Fund, which will be one of the largest programmes of its kind in the UK.